 Jonathan, Keqiu, and Anthony walk you through TonY’s features, covering:

 They conclude by exploring TonY’s roadmap, including better HDFS support for file formats like Avro and ORC and a job history server to report the status and diagnosis information for finished jobs, similar to MapReduce’s and Spark’s job history servers, which would organize and trigger TensorBoard for all finished jobs.

 Jonathan Hung is a senior software engineer on the Hadoop development team at LinkedIn.

-Keqiu Hu is a staff software engineer at LinkedIn, where he is currently working on LinkedIn’s big data platforms, primarily focusing on TensorFlow and Hadoop.
+Keqiu Hu is a staff software engineer at LinkedIn, where he’s working on LinkedIn’s big data platforms, primarily focusing on TensorFlow and Hadoop.

 Anthony Hsu is a staff software engineer on the Hadoop development team at LinkedIn, where he works on distributed TensorFlow infrastructure.
 Previously, he worked on Dali, LinkedIn’s dataset access layer, and Azkaban, LinkedIn’s workflow scheduler.
-He has also contributed to Apache Hive and Pig.
+He’s also contributed to Apache Hive and Pig.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org